Accounts & Eligibility - Retirees

 • Classified staff

-Retirees who are awarded emeritus status or become a working retiree are entitled to employee-level services; see Accounts & Eligibility - Employees for details.
+Retirees who are awarded emeritus status or become working retirees are entitled to employee-level services; see Accounts & Eligibility - Employees for details.

 Based on your official retirement date, OIT will automatically adjust your IT services according to the timeline below.
 Expand each section to learn which services are active during that period.
 For an overview of the differences between each service tier, see the Accounts & Eligibility page.